Conditions Inflammation of the epiglottis (epiglottitis)

 What are the symptoms of epiglottitis?

-Other typical symptoms that accompany epiglottitis include:
+Other symptoms that commonly accompany epiglottitis in children and adults include:

 - high temperature